MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 > * You must enable attachments for the table in Microsoft Dataverse first before using this feature.
 Learn more in [Create a table](/power-apps/maker/data-platform/data-platform-create-entity).
 > * The maximum per file upload size is 10 GB.

-## Configure basic or multistep forms
+### Configure basic or multistep forms

-To view and add attachments stored in Azure on basic and multistep forms on your site, you need to [configure notes as attachments](configure-notes.md) as well as add [basic form](configure-notes.md#notes-configuration-for-basic-forms) or [multistep form](configure-notes.md#notes-configuration-for-multistep-forms) metadata with the **File Attachment Location** set to **Azure Blob Storage**.
+To view and add attachments stored in Azure on basic and multistep forms on your site, you need to [configure notes as attachments](configure-notes.md).

 You can then add attachments to records on web pages.

 Attachments uploaded via the site are stored in Azure.

-To view and access the attachments in a model-driven app (including Dynamics 365 apps), you need [add a web resource to enable uploading attachments to Azure Storage](add-web-resource.md).
+To view and access the attachments in a model-driven app (including Dynamics 365 apps), you need to [add a web resource to enable uploading attachments to Azure Storage](add-web-resource.md).

 ### Specify the storage container